adenrashid/tic-tac-go/readme.md

 ## How to Play

-- The objective of the game is to get 3 of the same symbol in he samr row, column, or diagnomally.
+- The objective of the game is to get 3 of the same symbol in the same row, column, or diagnomally.
 - The first player that achieves this wins!
 - The game involves two players, and I have made it possible for players to choose their icon.
 - Just click your icon when the game prompts you to select it.